Hydrogen storage: Automotive onboard hydrogen storage

-The target for fuel cell powered vehicles is to provide a driving range of over 300 miles.
-A long-term goal set by the US Fuel Cell Technology Office involves the use of nanomaterials to improve maximum range.

 Fuel cells and storage

 Due to its clean-burning characteristics, hydrogen is a clean fuel alternative for the automotive industry.
 Hydrogen-based fuel could significantly reduce the emissions of greenhouse gases such as CO2, SO2 and NOx.
 Three problems for the use of hydrogen fuel cells (HFC) are efficiency, size, and safe onboard storage of the gas.
 Other major disadvantages of this emerging technology involve cost, operability and durability issues, which still need to be improved from the existing systems.
 To address these challenges, the use of nanomaterials has been proposed as an alternative option to the traditional hydrogen storage systems.
 The use of nanomaterials could provide a higher density system and increase the driving range towards the target set by the DOE at 300 miles.
 Carbonaceous materials such as carbon nanotube and metal hydrides are the main focus of research.
 They are currently being considered for onboard storage systems due to their versatility, multi-functionality, mechanical properties and low cost with respect to other alternatives.